 The shelter should have a wooden platform or other suitable floor of at least two feet by four feet.
 If possible, you should consider making it double that size.
 [Click here for plans for a wooden doghouse.]
 Best choice is a CALF HUT; next best is a rubbermaid or vinyl shed; examples of these can be seen at the kennels.

 The ideal surface is crushed stone with a minimum depth of three inches.
 The usual stone is “clear” or “clean” 3/4 inch crushed limestone.
-You will need a minimum of two yards to cover a 12 by 16 pen; however since stone is inexpensive and trucking is very costly, you might consider ordering a whole truck load.
+You will need a minimum of one yard to cover a 10 by 10 pen; however since stone is inexpensive and trucking is very costly, you might consider ordering a whole truck load.
 Store the extra stone in a convenient place (possibly in your driveway) as you will need it to fill in holes and to add as the original packs down.

 It is a good idea to put railway ties or some other border material around your pen area to prevent the spread of the stone onto your lawn.

 Natural or made (e.g. overhead tarp) shade is absolutely crucial for the hot months.

 Since every situation is different, you should discuss the outside accommodation with us in detail before investing in the materials.